 The cost of the flu vaccine can vary based on your insurance plan, but many plans cover the vaccine at no cost.

-No appointments are needed for immunizations at any of the following public health centers (Douglasville, Marietta, East Cobb and Acworth).
+No appointments are needed for immunizations at any of the following public health centers (Douglasville, Marietta, East Cobb, South Cobb and Acworth-Kennesaw).
 Our hours of operation are Monday-Friday 8:00 a.m. to 5:00 p.m., however you must be registered by 4:00 p.m. for walk in services (which includes flu vaccines).

 Local businesses and community events for groups of 20 or more people who are interested in having flu vaccines administered should call Priti Kolhe at 770-514-2349.